danielkamen/Google-Analytics-Data-Export-to-BigQuery/README.md

 # Google Analytics Data Export to BigQuery

 This Python script extracts data from Google Analytics and loads it into Google BigQuery.
+Big thanks to gpt4 for helping with the documentation <3

 ## Table of Contents
 1. [Pre-requisites](#pre-requisites)